-Work Incentives make it easier for adults with disabilities to work and still receive health care and cash benefits from Social Security.
-Work Incentives allow you to remain in control of your finances and health care during your transition to work and financial independence.
+Work Incentives make it easier for people with disabilities to work and still receive medical benefits and, in some cases, cash benefits from Social Security.
+Work Incentives can help you through the transition to work and financial independence.

-Work Incentives make it possible for you to explore work while still receiving health care and cash benefits; they are designed to help you succeed!
+Work Incentives make it possible for you to explore work while still receiving benefits; they are designed to help you succeed!

 Trial Work Period (TWP)